xdta/ailalia/README.md

 > I didn't want to shove AI into the equation for the sake of the assignment.
 I wanted AI to be meaningfully integrated and explored.
 The process of doing so also led me to synthesize some reflections about the use of genAI in creative practices.

 ![Slide4](https://github.com/user-attachments/assets/b65df095-7b1f-4077-bb40-20e51ac35b02)
-> At a basic level, I see in my research on how creative technologists are using generative AI examples of how ...
-Sometimes, I ask if they use generative AI as part of their creative tech workflow and people will say "no." However, when I inquire further
+> At a basic level, I see in my research on how creative technologists are using generative AI that a lot of usage is minimally reflected directly in the final product.
+Sometimes, I ask if they use generative AI as part of their creative tech workflow and people will say "no," because they envision a more direct intervention.
->

 ![Slide5](https://github.com/user-attachments/assets/29a52fac-fb0e-499a-bc1c-aa554a8b176e)
 > One additional motivation is my interest in sociolinguistics.